 Property management companies face these challenges when staffing their teams:

 According to PayScale.com, the average salary for a property management staff member is $51,149/year, with a lower end of $15/hour for front desk or maintenance staff.
 These figures are well below the median living wage of $68,808 for a family of four (two adults and two children).

-And in 2022, giving property staff the industry-standard wage just won’t cut it.
+And now, giving property staff the industry-standard wage just won’t cut it.
 With the added strains of unpredictable childcare and inflation, you need to significantly increase salaries to retain or attract staff at your property.

 High employee turnover rates

 Data from the National Multi-Housing Council (NMHC) and the National Apartment Association (NAA) show that the annual employee turnover rate in multifamily is between 33% to 36%, far exceeding the national average of about 22%.

 Losing valuable staff from your property management team requires you to overexert your budget, time, and resources in recruiting and training new staff.
 Worst of all, your residents bear most of the negative consequences of this — their needs will not be adequately met during this turnover process.

 Property management burnout takes a significant toll on your building operations and resident satisfaction.

 Performing mundane, time-consuming tasks repeatedly throughout the day is a major source of burnout.
 And with one property requiring a lot of hands-on work that only can be done in person, property staff is limited in the number of buildings they can manage at once — it’s usually just one building.

 The key to successful property management is happy employees.
 And to have happy employees, you must have the right strategies in place to alleviate stress from your staff and make them feel appreciated.